friederikewild/eyewellbeing.com/_treats/collecting_colours.md

 ![Flower in all rainbow colours](/images/page_unsplash_treats_colours_flower.jpg "Flower in all rainbow colours"){: .align-right}

 **Choose a colour** in the morning.
 Get inspired by your wardrobe, photographs or paintings at your walls.
+You can also take a look at this rainbow coloured flower.
 Just go with one that you instinctively like without over thinking it.

 **Look around you**, as you go about your life.
 This is great whenever you are safe to do so -- for example during your commute on the bus or when walking down the road or in a park.
 Acknowledge all the different colours you notice.

-**Pause** for a moment whenever you **see your colour of the day** and take a closer look. **Encircle** your discovered item with your eyes.
+**Pause** for a moment whenever you **spot your colour of the day** and take a closer look. **Encircle** your discovered item with your eyes.
 It helps to imagine that your eyes act like a paintbrush with which you are drawing along the outer edge of your found artefact.

 **Admire the details** and the shade of your colour before you let your eyes browse your surroundings again.